boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

    Some of the readable data nodes in this YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus important to control read access (e.g., via get, get-config, or notification) to these data nodes.
-These are the subtrees and data nodes and their sensitivity/vulnerability:
+Specifically, the following subtrees and data nodes have particular sensitivities/vulnerabilities:

    'TBC':
    : ....